scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    Pole-zero plot of the equal-ripple lowpass which confirms that :math:`H(z)` is linear phase. :label:`fig7`

-With real filter coefficients the zeros must also occur in conjugate pairs or on the real axis.
-When the student sees the pole-zero plot of Fig. :ref:`fig7` whats jumps off the page is (1) all of the zeros on the unit circle for the filter stopband and (2) the conjugate reciprocal zeros at angles somewhat less then :math:`\pi/4`, define the filter passband.
+With real filter coefficients the zeros must also occur in conjugate pairs, or on the real axis.
+When the student sees the pole-zero plot of Fig. :ref:`fig7` whats jumps off the page is (1) all of the zeros on the unit circle for the filter stopband and (2) the conjugate reciprocal zeros at angles somewhat less than :math:`\pi/4`, define the filter passband.
 Note zeros not on the unit circle or real axis **must** occur as quadruplets, and that is indeed what is seen in Fig. :ref:`fig7`.
 Note also there are 77 poles at :math:`z=0`, which is expected.